Infertility in men

-Semen Volume: The amount of semen is important.
-Most men ejaculate between 2.5 to 5 milliliters (1/2 to 1 teaspoon) of semen.
+The amount of semen is important.
+Most men ejaculate between 2.5 to 5 milliliters of semen.
 Either significantly high or low amounts can indicate problems.
-Low amounts are a sign of fewer sperm.
+Low amounts (less than 1.5 milliliters) are a sign of fewer sperm.
 High amounts may dilute the concentration of sperm.

-Sperm Count: Sperm count refers to the number of sperm found in the entire sample of semen.
-In general, a normal sperm count is considered to be 20 million per milliliter of semen.
+Sperm count refers to the number of sperm found in the entire sample of semen.
+In general, a normal sperm count is considered to be at least 40 million.

-Sperm Motility: Motility (the speed and quality of movement) is graded on a scale from 0 (worst) to 4 (best).
+Motility (the speed and quality of movement) is graded on a scale from 0 (worst) to 4 (best).
 Grades 3 and 4 indicate good mobility.
-At least 50% of the sperm should be motile.
+At least 40% of the sperm should be motile.

-Other Factors: The acidity of the semen is tested.
+The acidity of the semen is tested (pH should be 7.2 or greater).
 The lab will test for presence or absence of certain chemicals and enzymes, such as fructose.
 The semen will be tested for how thick it is and how quickly it liquefies, and whether it clumps together.